lakshR/EndTermPracticalMCA2Sem/README.md

 This folder should be created inside the Answers folders Submit your Java files and the screenshot of the code.
-Duration of exam is 2 hrs so no pullrequest made after 11.30 will bot be accepted.
+Duration of exam is 2 hrs so pullrequest made after 11.30 will bot be accepted.